kokjinsam/meteor-1.3-todo/README.md

 5. **Folder structure is slightly different than Mantra's**

   Check out `imports` folder to see the tiny differences.
-Everything `imports ... from ...` in the `imports` folder should be relative imports.
-Just in case, MDG decides to make lazy-loading default and remove the usage of `imports` folder.
+Every `imports ... from ...` in the `imports` folder should be relative imports.
+Just in case, MDG decides to make lazy evaluation default and remove the usage of `imports` folder.
+Since this Todo is mainly SSR, methods are defined in the `/app` directory to achieve latency compensation.
+For sensitive server codes, I define it in the `/commands` folder.
+Then import the commands in the `/app` directory.

+6. **Put CSS (configurations) files in `/client`**

+  Handling stylesheets is one of the tough parts while doing SSR.
+Through trials and errors, I found out that putting stylesheets in the client folder is the best way so far.

+  Here's what I tested so far:
+  - Put CSS files in the `/public` folder then reference it in the `head`.
+Downside of this approach is that there will be glitches on subsequent page load.
+I'm guessing it's because all client-side code are sent to the client on the first page load.
+On subsequent load, CSS files are not referenced while server is rendering the page but client-code is still on the client.
+  - Import CSS files in JS files.
+Same as issue as above.

 ## Right click -> view page source -> tadaa!